elixir-europe/infectious-diseases-toolkit/data-communication/index.md

   - Consider that some colours may be indistinguishable to users with colour blindness;
   - The contrast between two colours must be enough to enable people to distinguish them.
 For example, black text can be seen clearly on a white background because there is sufficient contrast between black and white;
   - Interactive features must be built such that users with motility issues can use them with ease (e.g. by using the keyboard rather than a mouse);
   - Consider how screen readers interact with visualisations on the web.
-Perhaps there a text equivalent to images that can be heard by blind and partially-sighted users;
+Perhaps there a text equivalent to images that can be heard by blind and partially-sighted users.
 - Data shown in visualisations may not be up to date, and is therefore not representative of the current situation.
 Thus, it is good practice to add the latest data update date next to the visualisation.
 - Consider whether your visualisation will be dynamic (e.g. including interactive features in a plot within a webpage) or static (e.g. shown in a printed report).
 - Visualisations that are shown on a screen should be responsive, so that they can be read and used on different screen sizes (e.g. mobiles and laptop screens).